Demographics of Senegal: Population

-Population Estimates by Sex and Age Group (Estimates 1.VII.2020):
+Population Estimates by Sex and Age Group (Estimates 1.VII.2020) (Data refer to national projections.):

 Vital statistics

 Registration of vital events in Senegal is not complete.
 The Population Department of the United Nations prepared the following estimates.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data by region (DHS Program):